“Oooh, I’ve wasted my life…” – Comic Book Guy

 Life’s a Glitch and Then You Die

 Up to this point in the rankings, every Treehouse of Horror has had at least one bad segment or several mediocre ones.
 This changes with this entry as from here on out, even the weakest segment of an episode is very, very good.
-Any chance for these episodes to include straight-laced Ned Flanders is usually comedic gold and “I Know What You Diddily-Iddily-Did”.
+Any chance for these episodes to include straight-laced Ned Flanders is usually comedic gold and “I Know What You Diddily-Iddily-Did” is an excellent use of his character.
 And while I might take a couple of points off the episode because “Desperately Seeking Xena” basically startedd the trend of including non-horror segments in Treehouse episodes it is also such a fantastic parody of comic books and nerd culture that I can’t complain too much.
-And finally “Life a Glitch” is such a great time-capsule of the unfounded fear and frenzy we whipped ourselves up over Y2K spurred on predictable by Homer’s incompetence.
+Finally “Life a Glitch” is such a great time-capsule of the unfounded fear and frenzy we whipped ourselves up over Y2K spurred on predictable by Homer’s incompetence.
 The inclusion of a bevy of guest stars right at the end ensure that this episode becomes the first on this list to earn the moniker “great”.

 12. TREEHOUSE OF HORROR XI (2000)